UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_04sharing.md

     python -m build --wheel
     ```

 5. Install the wheel using `pip`.
-    Hint: wheels are written in the `dist/` directory, just
+Wheels are written in the `dist/` directory, just
     like source distributions.

+    ```shell
+    python -m pip install ./dist/tstools*.whl
+    ```
 6.  `.whl` files are basically zip files.
 Unzip the wheel and explore its contents.

 :::callout
 The [wheel](https://pypi.org/project/wheel/) package is a built-in extension to the `setuptools` package.